Why does the Blackburn College Institutional Review Board (IRB) exist?

 Photocopies of the general IRB Application Form are available at the Office of Institutional Research.
 Or you can download and print an IRB application from this website.

 Who do I contact if I need help filling out the IRB application?

-Questions regarding the IRB application should be directed to the Office of Institutional Research at (217) 854-3231 extension 4289.
+Questions regarding the IRB application should be directed to the Office of Institutional Research at (217) 854-5594.

 History and Need

-The official task of the Institutional Review Board at Blackburn College is to assist and inform researchers in the development of appropriate practice in four areas relevant to human subjects protection:
+The official task of the Institutional Review Board at Blackburn College is to assist and inform researchers in the development of appropriate practice in four areas relevant to human subject protection:

 - Risk/benefit analysis,

 The IRB assists researchers in anticipating and developing remedies for circumstances, which may put participants at risk.
 The Blackburn IRB commenced operation during the 2004-2005 school year.
 The chair and members are appointed by the President, and report to the Provost.

 The Blackburn College Institutional Review Board has registered with the United States Department of Health and Human Services (HHS).
 In addition, the Blackburn IRB has been approved by the Office of Human Research Protections of HHS.
 Blackburn has received Federal-wide Assurance indicating our compliance with terms of the Office for Human Research Protections terms and guidelines.